joost-morsink/FF-admin-module/doc/arch/database.md

 Every line in the file should contain an event.
 The format used for the event is json.

-The application and database is responsible for ensuring the monotonicity (in time) of events.
+The application and database are responsible for ensuring the monotonicity (in time) of events.

 ## Sql database